surpassinggoogle/humanpadd/README.md

 ---
 ```

-and then create the appropriate `extensions.swig` layout file in `themes/navy/layout`. `.swig` files are _exactly_ like html - so just write html in there and don't stress.
+and then create the appropriate `extensions.ejs` layout file in `themes/navy/layout`. `.ejs` files are _exactly_ like html - so just write html in there and don't stress.

 Unfortunately, adding subdirectories within subdirectories like `status.im/security/guides` doesn't really work right now if you want to have a sidebar too, because it routes you to the wrong place.
 This could be the subject of a bounty.